 In addition to avocados, there are some other foods that can kill parrots.
 These foods included eggplant, fruit pits, and chocolate.
 Eggplant contains solanine that can cause serious gastrointestinal and neurological problems in parrots that can lead to death.

 The pits of many fruits contain cyanide that can kill parrots and the bigger the pit, the more cyanide it contains.
-Chocolate contains something called theobromine that makes this sweet treat toxic to parrots, even in small amounts.
+Chocolate contains theobromine that makes this sweet treat toxic to parrots, even in small amounts.
 No matter what you do, never give your bird eggplant, fruit pits, or chocolate!

 Carrots are perfectly safe vegetables to feed to a parrot, including the green leafy tops!
 It doesn’t matter if you give your bird fresh carrots, cooked carrots, or frozen carrots, as all the forms are perfectly acceptable!